SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 ![](./images/image21.png)

-## Exercise 6.3 Add a new table column with criticality highlighting
+## Exercise 6.3 Adding a new Table Column with Criticality Highlighting

 In this exercise, you will add an additional column to table **Incident Flow** shown on the object page.\
 Tables are defined by a so called **lineItem annotation**, representing a collection of different kinds of data field annotations.\